Gift-Famous-Moyo/alx-system_engineering-devops/0x00-shell_basics/README.md

-This is a script that prints the absolute path name of the current working directory
+Displaying the contents list of your current directory